Krakonos/msysww/README.md

 want to store `drive_c/pkgcache`, as it contains downloaded packages (shared across `i686` and `x86_64` versions).

+## Environment variables

+Only `HOME`, `USER` and `PATH` variables are kept from the host system.
+This will make the MSYS environment more predictable, as some variables may have unexpected sideeffects.
+You can add exceptions to the list `@env_keep_vars` in the script.

+Moreover, the variables `HOST_ROOT` and `HOST_HOME` are created for convenience, pointing to the root and home directory of the host system (and user), as returned by `winepath`.

 ## Credits

 This script was made thanks to the TeaCI project by Qian Hong